Skip to main content

 This guide covers the various ways you can install Morio, from fully automated, to completely manual.

 Morio releases are provided through different channels that each serve their specific purpose.
+You should use the production channel unless you have specific reasons not to.

 πŸ“¦ Production

+The production channel provides stable releases that have been tested and gone through an incubation period in the canary channel.

 This is the default channel.
-It provides stable releases that have been tested and gone through an incubation period in the canary channel.

 Use this channel unless you have specific reasons not to.

 🐣 Canary

+The canary channel provides early access to releases.
 When no issues come up during a canary release's incubation period, it is promoted to production.

 πŸ’£ Testing

-This channel is used for our integration tests, as well as by developers of and contributors to Morio to validate fixes or new features.
+The testing channel is not intended to be used for real deployments.
+Instead, this channel is used for our integration tests, as well as by developers of and contributors to Morio to validate fixes or new features.

 When a release in testing is validated, it graduates to canary.